lerik14/EPAM_course/java_collections_block/main_task/README.md

 # chef
 Task for Epam Java Collection course

 In this project you can find salad making functionality.
-The program contains list of ingredients (in Ingredients class) and two ready salads (in Main class) - Chef's and Russian salads.
+The program contains list of ingredients (in Ingredients class) and two ready salads (in ClassesMainTaskMain class) - Chef's and Russian salads.

 After starting the program, you will see the following information in the console:
 1. Sorted list of ingredients by calorie content per 100 grams.